 Our faculty are at the forefront of shaping future directions of anthropological inquiry.
 In an effort to encompass the full range of human experience, we have pioneered methods for studying science and engineering as cultural practices.
-Traveling to the bottom of the ocean, Stefan Helmreich examines how deep-sea marine biologists are reimagining the nature of life itself.
+Traveling to the bottom of the sea as well as investigating the science of ocean waves, Stefan Helmreich examines how deep-sea marine biologists reimagine the nature of life itself, and how physical oceanographers track today’s changing ocean climate in the field, in the lab, and in computer modeling.
 Approaching the laboratory as a complex and technologically organized workplace, governed by both trust and surveillance, Susan Silbey considers how environmental health and safety management systems reconstruct the everyday routines and rituals of scientific practice.
 Carrying out fieldwork at the Genome Institute of Singapore and the Human Genome Organization (HUGO), Michael Fisher studies the social and ethical issues associated with genomics and with capacity building generally in the Asia-Pacific region.
 While research on scientists is a relatively new field of anthropological inquiry, these studies demonstrate the fundamental continuity of science with other cultural activities.